61 Best Logo Fonts and Which One Is Right for You

 This logo font is best suited for clothing brands and startups.

 Bringing together all the features a fashion industry would need, Revista blends different styles into a single big family.
-This stencil typeface brings with itself the elegance of a classic serif face.
+This stencil typeface brings with it the elegance of a classic serif face.

 This logo font is best suited for the fashion industry and businesses that want to break trends.

 20. Fenix STD

 A serif typeface inspired by calligraphy, Fenix STD has rough strokes and strong serifs.
 Uruguayan designer Fernando Diaz created a font that can be used for both long and short text without affecting legibility.
 Fenix STD works well with Dosis, Raleway, Open Sans, and Exo.

 This logo font is best suited for longer names, slogans, or mottos.
 It can create a traditional and classical wave in the logo design.

 Rockwell has a strong and harmonious character making it a flexible font to use.
 Rockwell is among the best fonts for logos not from today but since the 1930s.
 Letterforms of this font are simple yet pleasing.
 They might look complex but they never overwhelm the viewer.